MatthewDuck/Project1/README.md

 ### Prerequisites

 Requires Java and MYSQL unless using the fatjar which includes all dependencies and only requires Java.
+As well as Maven and JUnit for testing.

 ## Running the tests